研究室紹介

 The Main Research Topics

-• Measurement of thermophysical properties of supercritical fluids by thermoreflectance method.
+• Measurement of thermal properties using the time-domain thermoreflectance (TDTR) method.

 « back